Japanese climbers finish a never-before completed Denali expedition, thanks to help from Alaskans

 Nagayama flew to Anchorage from Canada last month to finally make the long-awaited trek on Denali.
 His two partners — Subaru Takeda and Genya Takenaka — traveled all the way from Japan.

-After they arrived, they left their bags unattended in the lobby of the Anchorage apartment they had rented.
-And when they came back a few hours later, the bags were gone.
-Nagayama estimates that between $10,000 to $20,000 worth of climbing gear was stolen.
+But when they came back a few hours later, their bags were gone.
 They were devastated.
+Nagayama estimated that between $10,000 to $20,000 worth of climbing gear was stolen.

-“I gave up at the time, like I gave up the expedition,” Nagayama said.
+“I gave up at the time, like I gave up the expedition,” he said.
 “I was really ready for climbing, and I was so excited to see the glacier.
 I was really disappointed at the time.”

 The next day, on a whim, Takeda posted a handwritten sign at REI, asking if anyone had information about their stolen gear.
 Someone took a photo of the sign, and uploaded it to the Alaska Rock Climbing Facebook page